 A review: Delio’s angel networks roundtable

-Delio recently held a virtual roundtable event to bring together key angel networks from across the UK and Europe.
-The group of experienced investors and industry experts shared their thoughts and ideas around some of the most pertinent topics of the moment while discussing the opportunities and challenges facing angel investors and the wider industry.
+Angel networks across the UK and Europe joined Delio’s recent virtual roundtable event.
+The group of experienced investors and industry experts shared their thoughts and ideas around some of the most pertinent topics of the moment while discussing the opportunities and challenges facing angel networks and angel investors.

 With everything from the global economic recovery to business ethics being covered, there was plenty of fascinating debate to be had.
 Below, we highlight some of the high-level discussion points that were explored during the event.

 In light of Deliveroo’s overheated stock market flotation, are companies now expected to be ethical employers, or is it still a market differentiator?

 Our first area of discussion was a topical one that followed the news that Deliveroo recently lost more than a quarter of its value on its first day of trading.
 There were many theories behind why this was such an unsuccessful stock market launch for the food delivery giant, but one argument that grabbed the media’s attention was the scrutiny of their workers’ rights.
 Therefore, we asked our panel whether staff working conditions and the way companies operate is a more significant consideration for investors now than it was previously.

 The general consensus from our group was that compared to 18 months ago, angel investors and angel networks are definitely asking for more information around how employees are treated and what benefits they are entitled to as part of their due diligence.
 Beyond how businesses treat their staff, it became apparent that organisations’ ethical approach was seen as a topic of increasing importance which covers many different bases.